Sucker (zoology): In annelids

 Annelid worms such as leeches all have an anterior (oral) sucker formed from the first six segments of their body, which is used to connect to a host for feeding.
 It also releases an anaesthetic to prevent the host from feeling pain while it sucks blood.
 They use a combination of mucus and suction (caused by concentric muscles in those six segments) to stay attached and secrete an anti-clotting enzyme, hirudin, into the host's blood stream.
 The medicinal leech (Hirudo medicinalis) has two suckers, one at each end, called the anterior and posterior sucker.
 The posterior is mainly used for leverage while the anterior sucker, consisting of the jaw and teeth, is where the feeding takes place.
 During locomotion directional movement of the body is done by successive attachment and detachment of the oral sucker and the acetabulum.

-Mollusca
+Molluscs

-Cephalopods are characterised by elongated appendages for locomotion and grasping object.
+Cephalopods are characterised by elongated appendages known as cephalopod limbs for locomotion and grasping objects.
 There are two main types: arms, such as in octopus, bearing numerous suckers along its ventral surface; and tentacles, such as in squid and cuttlefish, having a single sucker at the tip.
 Each sucker is a circular and bowl-like curved disc.
 It in turn has two distinct parts: an outer shallow cavity called infundibulum and a central hollow cavity called acetabulum.
 Both these structures are thick muscles, and are covered with chitinous cuticle to make a protective surface.
 It is used for grasping substratum, catching prey and for locomotory accessory.
 When the sucker attaches itself on an object, the infundibulum mainly provides adhesion while the central acetabulum is quite free.
 The sequential muscle contraction the infundibulum and acetabulum causes attachment and detachment.